RolandKol/RenameFitsHeader/README.md

 **Please note:**

+.xsif files are not supported.

-The script will Not change file ames, - Only the HEADER value inside the file will be changed.
+The script will Not change file names, - Only the HEADER value inside the file will be changed.

-Useful for astrophotography
+Useful for Astrophotography

 Especially if during some sessions the different software was used for imaging and the stacking software cannot recognise the correct filter.

+**Work in Progress:**

+1) Progress bar.
+2) Additional Header to Select for amendment, for example: "Object name", "Session" and etc.